cloud-infra-engineer/IGA--Identity-Lifecycle-Lab/README.md

 to orphaned accounts, and provides a full audit trail of every identity change — directly reducing the compliance risk described above.

-## Scope Note
-This project focuses on the core mechanics of identity governance and lifecycle automation — specifically, automated Joiner-Mover-Leaver (JML) provisioning and deprovisioning.

 Deliberately out of scope for this project: access reviews, entitlement certification, and broader identity governance features.
 These are covered